cruzgerman216/CodeLabs-Angular-Exercises/exercises/Http-Requests/http-requests.md

 reference: https://loading.io/css/ (NOTE: you will have to change the colors in the css.
 By default the colors applied to the css are white)

 **Exercise 1.4: Send a delete request to delete all movie data**
 - Create a button with content "clear movies".
-Use event binding to execute a method called "onClearMovies"
+When clicking the button, use event binding to execute a method called "onClearMovies"
 - In the onClearMovies method, send a delete request to delete all movie data.
 - After deleting all movie data, make it so that you clear the myMovies array.

+**Exercise 1.5: Output an error message when retrieving an error response**
+- Create a button with content "Retrieve data from fake URL endpoint".
+When clicking the button, use event binding to execute a method called "getFakeData".
+- Send a get request to this url endpoint ```https://Im-a-fake-URL.com```.
+- You will get an error.
+When checking for an error response, there should be a message property that exists in the error response.
+Store that value in a class property called error.
+When creating the class property error, set it to null initially.
+- Use string interpolation to output the value of error.
+Error should not be showing when null.
+- When clicking this button, you should get ```Http failure response for https://Im-a-fake-URL.com: 0 Unknown Error``` rendered onto the page.